cloudberrydb/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

     2. Modify the `gpinitsystem_config` file as follows:

-        - Pay attention to the port, Master node, Segment node, and Mirror node.
+        - Pay attention to the port, coordinator node, segment node, and mirror node.
-        - Modify `DATA_DIRECTORY` to the data directory of the Segment node, for example, `/data0/primary`.
+        - Modify `DATA_DIRECTORY` to the data directory of the segment node, for example, `/data0/primary`.
-        - Modify `COORDINATOR_HOSTNAME` to the hostname of the Master node, for example, `cbdb-master`.
+        - Modify `COORDINATOR_HOSTNAME` to the hostname of the coordinator node, for example, `cbdb-coordinator`.
-        - Modify `COORDINATOR_DIRECTORY` to the data directory of the Master node, for example, `/data0/master`.
+        - Modify `COORDINATOR_DIRECTORY` to the data directory of the coordinator node, for example, `/data0/coordinator`.
-        - Modify `MIRROR_DATA_DIRECTORY` to the data directory of the Mirror node, for example, `/data0/mirror`.
+        - Modify `MIRROR_DATA_DIRECTORY` to the data directory of the mirror node, for example, `/data0/mirror`.

             ```bash
-            [gpadmin@cbdb-master ~]$ cat gpinitsystem_config
+            [gpadmin@cbdb-coordinator ~]$ cat gpinitsystem_config
             # FILE NAME: gpinitsystem_config

             # Configuration file needed by the gpinitsystem